astone282/draft-stone-spring-mpte-sr/draft-stone-spring-mpte-sr.md

 A Binding Segment is attached to an SR Policy Candidate Path with one or more SID Lists.
 OIF instruction signaling is achieved via segment lists, where the top SID identifies the outgoing interface(s).

 Since a Junction Segment may egress to multiple downstream nodes, the endpoint of the corresponding SR Policy MUST be set to the null value (0.0.0.0).
 Therefore, a Junction segment is identified by its <headend, color> attribute.

-This document currently assumes that the color value be encoded with both the MID and version.
+This document assumes that the color value is mapped to the <MID, Version> tuple and is tracked by the controller.

+It is RECOMMENDED that a globally consistent color value be used across all Junction Segments that belong to a single DAG instance or that serve a common DAG intent.

-A DAG can consist of multiple Junction Segments intended for a single MPTE tunnel (which is an SR Policy on an ingress).
-Additionally, a Junction Segment may be reused by multiple SR Policies if the subgraph it forwards over completely overlaps all the SR Policies using it, including all of their respective egress nodes.
+A DAG may consist of multiple Junction Segments that collectively represent a single DAG tunnel.
+This MP-TE tunnel is used by one or many SR Policies instantiated on one or many ingress nodes.
+A Junction Segment may be reused by multiple ingress SR Policies, provided that the subgraph it forwards over is fully shared by all SR Policies using it, including the set of their respective egress nodes.

-It is RECOMMENDED the color value is globally consistent amongst all Junction Segments which are a member of a single DAG instance or for a given DAG intent.
+The ingress SR Policy is responsible for initiating traffic steering into the DAG and is associated with a color value representing service intent.
+The junction segment, on the other hand, is a DAG forwarding construct implemented as an SR Policy with a BSID.

-To facilitate globalized make-before-break of the DAG for a set of ingress SR Policy(ies), the color value of the Junction Segments which provide forwarding for a DAG MAY be a different value than ingress SR Policies which are members of the DAG.
+To support global optimization with make-before-break (MBB) operations across a set of ingress SR Policies, the color value used by Junction Segments SHOULD differ from the color values of the ingress SR Policies that are consumers of the DAG.
+This distinction allows ingress SR Policies to independently manage service steering while enabling consistent forwarding behavior across the DAG.

-The controller maintains and tracks the meaningful intent of the color value(s) amongst all ingress SR Policy and Junction Segments for the DAG.
-See Section 9.5 for more discussion.
+The controller is responsible for maintaining and tracking the association and semantic meaning of color values across all Junction Segments that participate in the DAG.
+See Section 9.5 for additional discussion.

+Accordingly, an implementation SHOULD treat ingress SR Policies and Junction Segments as decoupled constructs, each with their own versioning and lifecycle.

 Since SR-based networks support specifying multiple egress interfaces using adjacency-SID sets and Node SIDs, the Junction Segment MAY include a SID list entry that identifies multiple outgoing interfaces.
 In addition to egress interfaces,